Ile-Ife

 Latest News

-The removal of petrol subsidies by the Federal Government of Nigeria in May 2024 led to a rise in inflation from 20% to 34%.
-This caused a steep increase in food prices, making it difficult for poor families to feed their children.
-In response, the STACC Board granted permission to purchase and distribute food items to children in clinic communities to supplement their parents' provisions and mitigate the effects of hunger on their health.
-The food distribution exercise benefited 442 children across ten communities with each child receiving approximately 1.7 kg of rice, 1.5 kg of beans, and 2 to 3 packs of indomine.
-The video below shows mothers at Edunabon thanking STACC-ILEIFE for the food distribution.
+The removal of petrol subsidies by the Federal Government of Nigeria in May 2024 triggered a surge in inflation from 20% to 34%, leading to a sharp rise in food prices.
+As a result, many struggling families found it increasingly difficult to feed their children.
+In response, the STACC Board authorized the purchase and distribution of essential food items to children in clinic communities, helping to supplement their families' provisions and alleviate the impact of hunger on their health.
+This initiative benefited 442 children across ten communities, with each child receiving approximately 1.7 kg of rice, 1.5 kg of beans, and 2 to 3 packs of Indomie noodles.
+The video below captures mothers in Edunabon expressing their gratitude to STACC-ILEIFE for this important food aid.